-SafeCare® is a research-based parenting program for families with children 0 to 5.
-It addresses three key risk factors for child abuse and neglect: the parent-child relationship, home safety, and child health.
+SafeCare® is a evidence-based parenting program for families with children 0 to 5.